GravityKit/GravityView/readme.txt

 * Added: "No Entries Behavior" option to hide the View when there are no entries visible to the current user (not applied to search results)
 * Fixed: PHP 8+ fatal error when displaying connected Views in the Gravity Forms form editor or forms list
+* Fixed: PHP 8+ warning messages when creating a new View

 __Developer Updates:__